tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   The managment script, `kvm-mgr.sh`, relies on a base VM image when building the VM's.
 This base images is used across all nodes to build the environment.
-By default, the scripts use a Centos7 ISO as source iso when creating VMs from scratch, but other ISO's can be provided by the `--image` command option.
+By default, the scripts use a Centos7 ISO as source iso when creating VMs from scratch, but other ISO's can be provided by the `--image` command option to `kvmsh` or by setting KVMSH_DEFAULT_IMAGE in the environment.

   Since the resulting base VM will be cloned by all nodes when building VM, the VM should be created on the Secondary Storage pool (NFS) to make it immediately